th2-net/th2-docs/content/common/infrastructure/th2-infra-schema.md

     href: "https://github.com/th2-net/th2-infra"
 ---

-th2 allows you to create your own microservices architecture based on Kubernetes without need of learning Kubernetes deeply.
+th2 allows you to create your own Kubernetes-based microservices architecture without a prerequisite of profound knowledge of Kubernetes itself.
 All you need is install th2 and define components of your own system with YAML manifests in the **infra-schema** repository.

 <!--more-->